bhargavaveluru/CloudCostGuardian/README.md

-# 🛡️ AWS Cloud Cost Guardian
+# 🛡️ Cloud Cost Guardian

 Automates the collection and ingestion of detailed AWS cost and usage data into New Relic, enabling enhanced cloud cost monitoring, real-time alerting, and powerful visualization.